 The age of technology has transformed almost every aspect of modern life, and how we give and receive healthcare is no different.
 Over the past few years, we’ve seen a dramatic demand and rise in virtual health services.
 Initially, we’ve seen telehealth used broadly by primary care physicians, dermatologists, radiologists, and psychiatrists, but is now rapidly expanding throughout healthcare to include registered dietitians and other wellness professionals.
 As the industry evolves, there is a demand for technology to meet the specific needs of private practice dietitians providing telehealth nutrition services.

 Healthie’s Telehealth Platform makes it seamless for you to market, execute and bill for virtual services in your nutrition or wellness practice, in both ONE-ON-ONE and GROUP formats.
 Conduct HIPAA-compliant virtual sessions from your computer or any mobile device, to reach your clients on-the-go.
 Beyond virtual calls, the Healthie platform also provides secure ways to send messages, emails, documents, forms and faxes virtually, to support your wellness practice.
+Now you can try Healthie for $0 with our free starter plan that includes all of these important features.

 In this deep-dive, we’ll cover the Healthie Telehealth platform, best practices for incorporating telehealth services into your practice (insurance-based and/or self-pay) and share our list of telehealth nutrition resources to help you get started.